practicalli/dotfiles/README.md

 git clone https://github.com/practicalli/dotfiles.git $XDG_CONFIG_HOME
 ```

-Otherwise clone this repository and copy the configuration directories or specific examples as required.
+Or fork this repository and copy the configuration directories or specific examples as required.

 ## Specific tool repositories